 In 1900 he married, departing soon afterwards for South Africa in order to take part in the Anglo-Boer War with the ROYAL ENGINEERS.
 He was in charge of building operations at Standerton cantonments after hostilities had ceased.
 During this war he won the Queen's Medal and five clasps and after the war he moved to Pretoria.
 Here he opened his first office practising for about nine months with JR BURG in about 1903.
 The 1904 directory listed him in partnership with one NICHOLSON.
-During these early years HALL entered all the competitions, or so it would seem - he was placed fourth in the competition for the Presbyterian Church, Pretoria (1906) (assessed by Herbert BAKER) and was placed fourth again in the competitions for Johannesburg College (?) and Jeppe Boys' High School, Johannesburg (1906) (assessor: the Public Works Department).
+During these early years HALL entered all the competitions, or so it would seem - he was placed fourth in the competition for the Presbyterian Church, Pretoria (1906) (assessed by Herbert BAKER) and was placed fourth again in the competitions for Transvaal University College and Jeppe High School for Boys, Johannesburg (1906) (assessor: the TRANSVAAL COLONY PUBLIC WORKS DEPARTMENT).
 HALL also claimed to have been closely involved, while employed by the TRANSVAAL COLONY PUBLIC WORKS DEPARTMENT from 1908, with the design of the Pretoria Boys' High School and with the Pretoria Normal College buildings.
 At the time of his application for Licentiate membership of the RIBA (1910) he was working as an assistant in the Durban branch of the NATAL COLONY PUBLIC WORKS DEPARTMENT assisting with the conversion of the old Durban Town Hall into the new Post Office.
 Although both he and a colleague, E OSBOURN, had been sent as assistants, HALL was retained at the request of the District Engineer for the Coast.

-HALL's best-known work is probably Pretoria city hall and indeed, FG McINTOSH's role in the competition is not generally mentioned; contemporary criticism of the completed building expressed disappointment with the result although there were also aspects which received favourable comment, such as the main hall where 'a classical theme of the Renaissance period has been treated ... with freedom and modernity' (AB&E Dec 1937:18).
-The cornice and pediment sculpture were, incidentally, modelled by the up and coming young sculptor Coert Steynberg.
-City magnate George Heys presented the city with the organ and carillon made by WW Kimball of Chicago.
-Although the competition for the city hall took place in 1926, the building only commenced in 1933 and completed in 1935 and since there was little money, the design had to be modified.
-Details verge on the utilitarian, emphasised by the use of manufactured granite for the greater part of the building.
+HALL's best-known work is probably Pretoria City Hall and indeed, FG McINTOSH's role in the competition is not generally mentioned.
 Pretoria city hall was the first of a number of town halls designed by HALL.
-In 1927 HALL was commissioned to design Standerton town hall, a much happier building which features red brick and a Palladian stucco portico, a pleasant combination familiar to Hall from his work on earlier buildings such as the Pretoria Normal College.
+In 1927 HALL was commissioned to design Standerton Town Hall, a much happier building which features red brick and a Palladian stucco portico, a pleasant combination familiar to Hall from his work on earlier buildings such as the Pretoria Normal College.

 LRIBA 1911; ATA; FRIBA Cape Town 1921; FRSA; MCQS.
 (Burg 1989; FRIBA nom papers 1921; Greig 1971; Longland's Tvl dir 1904; LRIBA nom papers 1911; NAD PWD 2958/10; SAAR Sep 1934:248; SAAR Jun 1941:234 obit by WG McINTOSH; SAWW 1908, 1910).